TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Experiment

-The experimental results are shown in Fig. \ref{fig:Aerospace acc}.
-The performance of the Backbone CNN is the worst and Random-TFN performs much better.
+The experimental results are shown in Fig. \ref{fig:aerobearing acc}.
+The performance of the Backbone CNN (87.3\%) is the worst and Random-TFN (around 93\%) performs much better.
 This may be caused by the increased model depth of the newly added convolutional layer, even it is randomly initialized and updated through BP process.
-As for TFNs, the diagnosis accuracy of Laplace-TFN is close to that of Base-CNN, while STTF-TFN, Chiplet-TFN, and Morlet-TFN have superior performances on diagnosis accuracy, where STTF-TFN with 32 or 64 channels achieves the highest average accuracy of 98.0\%.
-TFconv layer with more channels could extract more time-frequency information and lead to a higher diagnosis accuracy, but it also cost more time in BP process.
-In conclusion, the kernel function and channel number of TFconv layer are all pivotal to the diagnosis accuracy of the TFN, and proposed TFNs have a much better performance than both backbone CNN and TFN with random kernel.
+The contrast type models (including SincNet, WKN-Morlet, WKN-Laplace, W-CNN) is close or slightly better than Random-CNN, and the diagnostic accuracy of SincNet with 128 channels is 96.7\%.
+As for TFNs, TFN-STTF, TFN-Chirplet, and TFN-Morlet have best performances on diagnostic accuracy, where STTF-TFN with 128 channels achieves the highest average accuracy of 98.3\%.
+TFconv layer with more channels could extract more time-frequency information and lead to a higher diagnostic accuracy, but at the expense of training time.
+In conclusion, proposed TFNs have a much better performance than both backbone models and contrast models, and the diagnostic accuracy of TFNs increase significantly with the increase of the number of channels, demonstrating the importance of the number of channels.